Butalbital/aspirin/caffeine (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Tightness in chest, shortness of breath or trouble breathing
+- Chest tightness, shortness of breath, or trouble breathing

 If you notice these less serious side effects, talk with your doctor:

 If you notice other side effects that you think are caused by this medicine, tell your doctor